tomarrell/lbadd/doc/internal/parser/scanner/Consensus-Protocol.md

 ## Graceful handling of failures

-Accepting failures exist and handling them gracefully enables creation of more resilient and stabler systems.
+Accepting failures exist and handling them gracefully enables creation of more resilient and stable systems.
 Having _circuit breakers_, _backoff mechanisms in clients_ and _validation and coordination mechanisms_ are some of the pointers to be followed.